radixdlt/wallet-sdk/README.md

 | [loginWithoutChallenge](#loginwithoutchallenge)                                   |       ❌       |
 | [usePersona](#usepersona)                                                         |       ❌       |

-### OneTime VS Ongoing requests
+### About neTime VS ongoing requests

 There are two types of data requests: `oneTime` and `ongoing`.

-One time data requests will always ask for the user's permission to share data with the dApp.
-Conversely ongoing data requests will ask for permission **once**, the wallet will then store the permission.
-Future data requests will automatically be sent back the dApp.
-The data that the user shares with dApps can be managed from the wallet and revoked at any time.
+OneTime data requests will always result in the Radix Wallet asking for the user's permission to share the data with the dApp.

+Ongoing data requests will only result in the Radix Wallet asking for the user's permission the first time.
+If accepted, the Radix Wallet will automatically respond to future data requests of this type with the current data.
+The user's permissions for ongoing data sharing with a given dApp can be managed or revoked by the user at any time in the Radix Wallet.

-In order to request `ongoing` data a `login` request needs to be made.
-The login response will contain a `personaId` which future requests need to provide.
+The user's ongoing data sharing permissions are associated with a given Persona (similar to a login) in the Radix Wallet.
+This means that in order to request `ongoing` data, a `personaId` must be included.

+Typically the dApp should begin with a `login` request which will return the `personaId` for the user's chosen Persona, which can be used for further requests (perhaps while the user has a valid session):

 ```typescript
 const result = await walletSdk.request(